5 Best CFD Brokers & Trading

 11. CFD trading losses can be used to compensate against other profits gained from assets, income etc. for Capital Gains Tax whereas in spread betting you cannot use losses to counterbalance profits made from other assets and income.

-Please use the following sites to understand the tax rates and conditions of Capital Tax in your respective in the USA and UK,
+Please use the following sites to understand the tax rates and conditions of Capital Tax in your respective USA and UK,

 Full Disclosure: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money